Virtual walks in the Ising model: finite time scaling: Results for the spin walk in the Ising model

+In two dimension, the Ising model manifests a finite temperature phase transition.
+In the next two subsections we present the results for $T=0$ and $T\neq0$ respectively.

 To estimate the critical temperature, we analyze the ratio $r = \frac{P(x=0,t)}{P(x=x_m,t)}$ at a particular long time (to avoid any transient effects) at different temperatures.
-Numerically, this ratio should be nearly equal to one above $T_c$ and deviate from unity below $T_c$.
+As already discussed for the one dimensional case, numerically, this ratio should be nearly equal to one above $T_c$ and deviate from unity below $T_c$.
 Thus one can obtain the value of $T_c$ by fitting $r$ by a suitable function which involves $T_c$ such that $r=1$ at $T_c$.
-After estimating $T_c$, it is possible to study several quantities as a function of $|T-T_c|$, close to $T_c$ as listed below:\\ 1.
-Mean squared displacement $\langle x^2(t)\rangle$ as a function of time at different temperatures.\\ 2.
-The most probable value $|x_m|$ \\ 3.
-The width $(\sigma_s)$ of the distribution $P(x,t)$ above $T_c$ as in the 1-d case.\\ 4.
-The width $(\sigma_E)$ of the distribution $Q(y,t)$ above $T_c$.